Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

    ```

 *  If adding an NCN that was not previously in the system, follow the [Access and Update the Settings for Replacement NCNs](Access_and_Update_the_Settings_for_Replacement_NCNs.md) procedure.
 *  Ensure the NCN BMC is configured to use DHCP.
-(This does not apply to the BMC for `ncn-m001` since it is statically configured for the site.)
+(This does not apply to the BMC for `ncn-m001`, because it is statically configured for the site.)
-*  Ensure the NCN is configured to boot over the PCIe NICs instead of the Onboard 1 Gig NICs using the [Switch PXE Boot from Onboard NIC to PCIe](../../instal/../install/switch_pxe_boot_from_onboard_nic_to_pcie.md) procedure.
+*  Ensure that the NCN is configured to boot over the PCIe NICs instead of the Onboard 1 Gig NICs using the [Switch PXE Boot from Onboard NIC to PCIe](../../instal/../install/switch_pxe_boot_from_onboard_nic_to_pcie.md) procedure.

-*  If adding an HPE NCN, ensure IPMI is enabled.
+*  If adding an HPE NCN, ensure that IPMI is enabled.

    1. Check to see if IPMI is enabled:

+      > `read -s` is used to read the password in order to prevent it from being echoed to the screen or saved in the shell history.
+      > Note that the subsequent `curl` commands **will** do both of these things.
+If this is not desired, the call should be made in
+      > another way.

       ```bash
+      ncn# read -s IPMI_PASSWORD
-      ncn# export IPMI_PASSWORD=changeme
+      ncn# export IPMI_PASSWORD
       ncn# curl -k -u root:$IPMI_PASSWORD https://NCN_NODE-mgmt/redfish/v1/Managers/1/NetworkProtocol | jq .IPMI
       ```